The engineering behind the roll.

 Result visible only during the read window.

 The result is visible to the user during a defined read window, then masked from bystanders.
+This masking needs no electronics.
 Digital audit by the reader is preserved, so privacy and verifiability do not trade off.

 At the deployment